hlavacs/ViennaPhysicsEngine/README.md

 - https://ufind.univie.ac.at/de/course.html?lv=052212&semester=2019W
 - https://ufind.univie.ac.at/de/course.html?lv=052211&semester=2019S

 VPE's main contributor is Prof. Helmut Hlavacs (http://entertain.univie.ac.at/~hlavacs/).
-However, VPE will be heavily involved in the aforementioned courses, and other courses as well.
+The parts for general constraints have been provided by

 VPE features are:
 - C++20